jmettraux/aac_magic/src/spells.md

 * **Move:** 1 WP, 5 ft
 * **Prolong:** within (level * 10ft), 1 WP, 1 min

 The silver crown or the slave crown.
-Used by weavers to bind people.
+Used by casters to bind people.

 The caster weaves a ring of silver threads around something.
 Some pranksters like to tie the feet of two adversaries together.